Migraine & TMJ Disorder Treatment

 - Worn down and chipped teeth

 A healthy and normal TMJ is quiet when it’s performing its function.
-A proper, balanced bite will ensure your jaw stays healthy and in it’s natural state.
+A proper, balanced bite will ensure your jaw stays healthy and remain in its natural state.

 Annapolis dentist Yasaman Roland, DDS uses the latest techniques to treat your symptoms without drugs by gently realigning the muscles and nerves associated with your TMJ.